-Pros: If done from a top school, gives wider opportunity, brand name, alumni network and ability to apply for a number of jobs after graduation.
+Pros: If done from a top school, it gives wider opportunity, brand name, alumni network and ability to apply for a number of jobs after graduation.

-Cons: Have to compete with Americans/Europeans if working outside India, need to have a good communication to be successful and become a generalist.
+Cons: Have to compete with Americans/Europeans if working outside India, need to have good communication to be successful and become a generalist.

 About Ajay Singh: After finishing B.Tech from IIT Roorkee, Ajay did his MS in Computer Science from UT Austin, and later went for his MBA at Harvard.
 He has held senior leadership and management positions in companies (American Express, Cendant, Intel and Booz Allen) in the US, India and Singapore.
 His core expertise lies in Financial Services, Technology, Product Development, Product Marketing, Product Management, Strategy, Reengineering, and of course mentoring, career guidance and admission consulting.
 Read how Ajay made it to Harvard Business School and what the top business schools look for in applicants.

 If you are aiming to become a Decision Maker or a CEO, go for an MBA from a top b-school (not necessarily to be a big brand) after building the right profile.
 If you want to become a specialist in analytics (Big Data, Marketing or HR Analytics), then go for MSBA.
 An MSBA degree will equip you to drive the decision-making, but won’t necessarily make a top decision-maker in quick time.
 Here is a nice infographic by SMB CEO.

 On average, MBA degrees will pay you more than an MS in Business Analytics degree.
-MBA programs are designed to make you well-rounded professional along with equipping with a wide range of skills across multiple disciplines.
-But, MS program can be finished in quick time (12 – 18 months) at a much cheaper cost.
+MBA programs are designed to make you a well-rounded professional along with equipping with a wide range of skills across multiple disciplines.
+But, MS programs can be finished in a quick time (12 – 18 months) at a much cheaper cost.
 When it comes down to choosing between MBA and MS Business Analytics, you need to reflect on your existing skills and career goals.